 - Skin irritation

 - Allergic reactions

 - Opportunistic infections in immune-compromised individuals

-About 50 to 100 common types of indoor mould have the potential to create health problems.
-The most common types of indoor moulds include:
+About 50 to 100 common types of indoor mold have the potential to create health problems.
+The most common types of indoor molds include:

 - Stachybotrys chartarum

-If you suspect mould issues, don’t put them on the backburner.
-Protect the health of your family by contacting Rainbow International Restoration for a consultation and mould removal estimate.
-Rainbow International Restoration has locations across Canada the U.S. and abroad, offering service 24 hours a day, 7 days a week to restore damages due to fire, water, smoke, mould, and more.
+If you suspect mold issues, don’t put them on the back burner.
+Protect the health of your family by contacting Rainbow International Restoration for a consultation and mold removal estimate.
+Rainbow International Restoration has locations across the U.S. and abroad, offering service 24 hours a day, 7 days a week to restore damages due to fire, water, smoke, mold, and more.